Milan Rodić: Red Star Belgrade

 On 21 July 2017, Rodić signed a three-year contract with Serbian side Red Star Belgrade.
 Red Star had paid approximately €250,000 to Krylia Sovetov for Rodić's transfer.
 He played in Red Star's 2017–18 UEFA Europa League campaign under coach Vladan Milojević.
 On 19 October 2017, Rodić got a red card in the Group H home match against Arsenal, which Red Star lost 1–0.
 On 12 March 2019, he extended his contract with Red Star to the summer of 2022.

 FC Zürich

 In July 2025, Rodić signed for Swiss Super League club FC Zürich.
+He was released by the club in January 2026.

 International career

 On 6 June 2011, Rodić made his debut with the Serbia national under-21 football team against Sweden's U-21 team.
 Five years later, Rodić got his first call up to the senior Serbia squad for a friendly match against Russia on 5 June 2016.

 In May 2018 he was named in Serbia's preliminary squad for the 2018 FIFA World Cup in Russia.

 On 4 June, he made his international debut in a friendly match against Chile, coming on as a substitute for Aleksandar Kolarov in the 80th minute.

 Rodić was selected in Serbia’s squad for the 2018 World Cup, but he failed to make any appearances there.